Xandra Ibarra

-Xandra Ibarra (born 1979), who has sometimes worked under the alias of La Chica Boom, is a performance artist, activist, and educator.
+Xandra Ibarra (born 1979), who has sometimes worked under the alias of La Chica Boom, is an American performance artist, activist, and educator.
 Ibarra works across video, sculpture and performance.
 She is based in Oakland, California.

 About

 Born in 1979 in El Paso/Juarez, on the border between Mexico and the United States, Ibarra holds a BA from Baylor University; an MA from San Francisco State University (SFSU); and, in 2020, earned an MFA in Art Practice from the University of California, Berkeley.
 She performed in musical theatre in early adulthood, and learned burlesque from Sheu Sheu Le'Haure, a local performer.
 Around the same time Ibarra was active with the national anti-violence groups Incite! and CARA (Communities Against Rape and Abuse).

 Since 2020, she has been a senior lecturer at California College of the Arts (CCA) within the Critical Studies department.
 She previously worked as a lecturer at San Francisco State University in the Ethnic Studies department.
 Ibarra has been an activist in the prison abolition movement and community organizing for the anti-rape movement.